mukeshpilaniya/System-Programming/Hands-on-List1/README.md

 open the file, implement write lock, read the ticket number, increment the number and print the new ticket number then close the file.

-18. Write a program to perform Record locking.
+18. Write a program to perform Record locking.<br>
 a.
-Implement write lock
+Implement write lock<br>
 b.
-Implement read lock
+Implement read lock<br>
 Create three records in a file.
 Whenever you access a particular record, first lock it then modify/access to avoid race condition.

-Process Management

 19. Write a program to find out time taken to execute getpid system call.
 Use time stamp counter.
 20. Find out the priority of your running program.
 Modify the priority with nice command.